MontFerret/ferret/README.md

 ### Browser mode

-By default, ``ferret`` loads HTML pages via HTTP protocol, because it's faster.
+By default, ``ferret`` loads HTML pages directly via HTTP protocol, because it's faster.
-But nowadays, there are more and more websites rendered with JavaScript, and therefore, this 'old school' approach does not really work.
+But nowadays, more and more websites are rendered with JavaScript, and this 'old school' approach does not really work.
-For such cases, you may fetch documents using Chrome or Chromium via Chrome DevTools protocol (aka CDP).
+For these dynamic websites, you may fetch documents using Chrome or Chromium via Chrome DevTools protocol (aka CDP).
-First, you need to make sure that you launched Chrome with ```remote-debugging-port=9222``` flag.
+First, you need to make sure that you launched Chrome with ```remote-debugging-port=9222``` flag (see "Environment" in this README for instructions on setting this up).
 Second, you need to pass the address to ```ferret``` CLI.

 ```
 ferret --cdp http://127.0.0.1:9222
 ```

-**NOTE:** By default, ```ferret``` will try to use this local address as a default one, so it makes sense to explicitly pass the parameter only in case of either different port number or remote address.
+**NOTE:** By default, ```ferret``` will try to use this local address as a default one.
+You only need to explicitly pass the parameter if you are using a different port number or remote address.

 Alternatively, you can tell CLI to launch Chrome for you.